 Move inland across the northern Galilee.
 Base yourself in the mystic, mountaintop city of Safed or at a kibbutz guesthouse.
 Visit the ancient ruined synagogue at Bar’am (the best preserved in Israel).
 Dine at a rustic spot, such as Dag Al HaDan, a trout-farm restaurant set amid streams, where the fish on your plate was still swimming while you were parking your car.
 The region is also home to numerous wineries, some like Dalton Winery, just north of Safed, have active visitor centers.
 See our “Easy Day Trips” section.

 Circle the shoreline of this mysterious and lovely lake with its New Testament sites at Tabgha, Capernaum, Kursi, and the Mount of Beatitudes, where the Sermon on the Mount was given.
 The eastern shore south of Ein Gev has quiet, eucalyptus-shaded beaches.

 While you’re based at the Sea of Galilee, make your way south to Nazareth, famous for the Church of the Annunciation and Nazareth Biblical Village, with its replicas of buildings from the time of Jesus.
 Next day, check out the ruins of Zippori, a Hellenistic-era metropolis close to the then-tiny Nazareth of Jesus’s childhood.

 Day 7: Galilee to the Dead Sea

-Travel south through the Jordan Valley to visit the famous zodiac mosaic floor of the 5th century Bet Alph Synagogue.
+Travel south through the Jordan Valley to visit the vast archaeological park of Roman-era Bet She'an or the Crusader castle ruins at Belvoir.
+Or make a short stop at the famous zodiac mosaic floor of the 5th-century Bet Alpha Synagogue at Kibbutz Heftziba.